grigory-zhovtun/anime-life/README.md

 # Social Network - Anime Life

-This project is for studying React
+This project is for studying _React JS_